donaldRwilliams/IRCcheck/README.md

 is, with more data, the true model is recovered.

 The IRC cannot be checked in real data.
-The primary use for this package is to explore the IRC in a true model that may be used in simulation study.
+The primary use for this package is to explore the IRC in a true model that may be used in a simulation study.
 Alternatively, it is very informative to simply look at the IRC as a function of sparsity and the number of variables, including the regularization path and model selection.